 Are you procrastinating small tasks?
 Is your brain-space taken up with little things that need to be done?
 Are you drowning in email?
-Use the 2-minute rule to improve your productivity and get things done.
+Use the 2-minute rule to stop procrastinating, improve your productivity, and get things done.

 This post contains affiliate links, which means I receive a small commission if you make a purchase using this link.
 For more information, see my disclosures here.

 The gist of the 2 minute rule is that if something will take two minutes or less to complete, you should just do it.
 Don’t think about it, don’t add it to your to-do list, don’t put it off for later.
 Knock it out.

 Get stuff out of your head and just do it

 One of the main tenets of GTD (as Getting Things Done is often referred to) is that you should get everything out of your head and into some kind of system, whether that is a paper system or a digital system.

 I’ve never been great at getting everything out of my head, largely because my lists always got too long and unwieldy.
 In fact, my system became overwhelming and I didn’t want to add anything to it or even look at it.
 The 2-minute rule helps with that.